Malawi

 The high school students we supported are now all enrolled in university:

-• Tamandani and Judith recently graduated from high school and have been accepted to the Kamuzu University of Health Sciences for 5-year Bachelors degrees in Science of Nutrition and Dietetics and Biomedical Science, respectively.
+- Tamandani and Judith (pictured above) are headed into their second year at Kamuzu University of Health Sciences, for 5-year Bachelors degrees in Science of Nutrition and Dietetics and Biomedical Science, respectively.

-• Jane (pictured below) is in her 2nd year of a 4 year bachelor of Arts at the University of Malawi in Zomba studying Media for Development.
+- Jane (pictured below) is headed into her 3rd year of a 4 year bachelor of Arts at the University of Malawi in Zomba studying Media for Development.

 Loyola Jesuit Secondary School